kding0409/kding0409.github.io/blog/wp-content/plugins/wp-spamshield/readme.txt

 = ZERO False Positives =
 It does all this with *ZERO false positives*, because of *the method used to block spam*.
 Notice we didn't say a "low false positive rate" - we said *ZERO false positives*.
 If a comment/contact form/registration gets blocked as spam, the user is given instant feedback and has a chance to correct their comment/contact form/registration/etc and try again, which means there cannot be false positives.
 This leads to fewer frustrated website visitors, and less work for you.
 We are committed to keeping the promise of zero false positives.

-= 100% Trackback Validation and Anti-Spam =
+= 100% Pingback/Trackback Validation and Anti-Spam =
-The trackback validation contains a filter that compares the client IP address of the incoming trackback against the IP address of the server where the link is supposedly coming from.
-If they don't match, then it is guaranteed spam, without fail.
-This alone eliminates more than 99.99% of trackback spam.
+The trackback validation contains a filter that compares the client IP address of the incoming trackbacks and pingbacks against the IP address of the server where the link is supposedly coming from.
+If they don't come from the same server, then it is guaranteed spam, without fail.
+This alone eliminates more than 99.99% of trackback & pingback spam.
 Trackback spammers don't send spam out from the same server where their clients' websites reside.
-There are algorithmic anti-spam filters in place to ensure 100% trackback spam blocking.
-Although it's far more rare, the plugin protects again pingback spam as well.
+There are algorithmic anti-spam filters in place to ensure 100% trackback/pingback spam blocking.
 You can be confident that only legitimate trackbacks and pingbacks will get through.

 = Includes a Spam-Free Contact Form, and Anti-Spam for Contact Form 7, Gravity Forms, Ninja Forms, JetPack Contact Forms, and Most Other Forms =
 Includes drop-in spam-free contact form, with easy one-click installation.
 Easy to use - no configuration necessary, but you can configure it if you like.
 (See [Installation](https://wordpress.org/plugins/wp-spamshield/installation/) for info.)
 WP-SpamShield also includes automatic anti-spam protection for Contact Form 7, Gravity Forms, Ninja Forms, JetPack Contact Forms, Fast Secure Contact Forms, Formidable Forms, and more.
 (You don't have to do a thing...just add your Contact Form 7, Gravity Forms, Ninja Forms, JetPack Contact Forms, or other forms to your site, and they will automatically be protected.)
 It will automatically protect *most forms* on your WordPress site from automated spam, even if they are not listed here.